-Challenge: KCHA estimates that 19 percent of our households are either over- or under-housed, creating an inefficient allocation of finite housing resources and often an inability to meet the needs or preferences of our residents.46
+Challenge: KCHA estimates that 19 percent of our households are either over- or under-housed, creating an inefficient allocation of finite housing resources and often an inability to meet the needs or preferences of our residents.40

 Solution: This policy aims to increase the housing choices available to our residents by allowing them to transfer among KCHA's various subsidized programs.
 In 2009, KCHA modified its transfer policy to encourage over- or under-housed residents to transfer when an appropriately sized unit became available.
 In 2010, we allowed expedited access to Uniform Federal Accessibility Standards (UFAS) rated units for mobility impaired households.
+No major changes are anticipated in 2015.